A Survey on Adversarial Contention Resolution: The Static Case

 The makespan of a backoff algorithm depends on the amount by which successive CWs increase in size; for \beb, this is simply a factor of $2$.
 Several results examine different values~\cite{Ni:survey,1543687,sun:backoff,6859627,saher:log}, presenting a mixture of empirical and analytical results when the network is \defn{saturated}; that is, when each \thing always has a packet to send~\cite{bianchi1998ieee}.
 In contrast, the static model of arrivals captures a type of bursty traffic, which turns out to be more challenging.
 In this setting, Bender et al.~\cite{bender:adversarial} derive makespan results for \beb and several closely-related variants: \LB ~(\lb), \LLB~(\llb), and \FB~(\fb).
 These variants operate similarly to \beb: when the current CW of size $w$ is finished, the next CW has size $(1+ f(w))w$, where $f(w)=1/\lg(w), 1/\lg\lg(w),$ $1$, and $0$, for \lb, \llb, \beb, and \fb, respectively.\footnote{We use $\lg(x)$ to denote the logarithm base 2 of $x$.} In each CW, a \thing randomly selects a single slot in which to send, and other than learning of success or failure, no channel feedback is used by the algorithms; all of these algorithms are acknowledgement-based.

 The pseudocode for these backoff algorithms is presented in Figure~\ref{fig:pseusocode1}.
-To the best of our knowledge, the initial CW sizes for \lb, \llb, and \fb are not specified exactly in the literature; $\Theta(1)$ will suffice for $\lb$ and $\llb$, and $\Theta(n)$ for $\fb$.
+To the best of our knowledge, the initial CW sizes for \lb, \llb, and \fb are not specified exactly in the literature; $\Theta(1)$ will suffice for $\lb$ and $\llb$.
 A conspicuous requirement of \fb is that $n$ must be known to within a constant multiplicative factor in order to set the CW size.
-A number of prior works address such requirement and achieve an estimate of $n$~\cite{DBLP:journals/jacm/GreenbergFL87,bender:contention,cali:dynamic,cali:design,bianchi:kalman} as a means for improving performance, by setting an initial CW size for various contention-resolution algorithms.
+A number of prior works show how to get an estimate of $n$~\cite{DBLP:journals/jacm/GreenbergFL87,bender:contention,cali:dynamic,cali:design,bianchi:kalman}.